Learn about many of the available medications in our database.

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Abnormal heart rhythms: Vandetanib may cause a heart rhythm problem called QT prolongation.
-Sudden death has been reported in patients taking this medication.
+Sudden death has been reported by patients taking this medication.
 If you have a history of QT prolongation, slow or irregular heartbeat, irregular heart rhythm, heart failure, heart attack, heart disease, taking other medications known to cause QT prolongation, or a family history of sudden cardiac death at less than 50 years of age, discuss with your doctor how this medication may affect your medical condition, or how your medical condition may affect the dosing and effectiveness of this medication.
 Your doctor will perform tests at regular intervals to monitor for any changes in your heart rhythm.

 Bleeding: This medication can reduce the number of platelet cells in the blood.
 Platelets help the blood to clot, and a shortage could make you bleed more easily.
 Tell your doctor of any signs that your blood is not clotting as quickly as usual.
 Such symptoms may include black and tarry stools, blood in the urine, easy bruising, or cuts that won’t stop bleeding.